 Environmental regulations and formaldehyde content limits hinder growth.

 Amino resins are classified as probable carcinogens, and global regulations are tightening in an effort to control formaldehyde emissions.
-Resin use in indoor construction, furniture consumption and consumer products is impacted by this.
+The use of resin in indoor construction, furniture, and consumer products is impacted by this.
 Manufacturers are also grappling with increasing raw material prices, volatile petrochemical availability and demand to achieve new environmental certifications without sacrificing performance.

 Green resins, engineered wood growth, and construction trends offer strong upside.